Skip to main content

 WHERE region = 'USA';

-This returns all orders made by clients from the USA.
+This query returns all orders placed by clients in the USA.

 HAVING: Filter After Grouping

-The HAVING clause filters groups after aggregation, which is often used with GROUP BY.
+The HAVING clause filters groups after aggregation and is typically used with GROUP BY.

 Filter groups after aggregation